flare-foundation/docs/docs/tech/governance.md

 #### The Vote Count Block

 Since the amount of wrapped tokens an account holds varies over time, a snapshot of all accounts is taken before each voting period starts.
-The amount of wrapped tokens held by an account at the snapshot then dictates the number of votes available later.
+The amount of wrapped tokens held by an account at the snapshot then dictates the number of votes it can cast later, its _vote power_.

 The block at which the snapshot is taken is called the **vote count block**.